 Did you lose a family member in a fatal accident in Miami, FL?
 You may be entitled to compensation for medical bills, pain and suffering, and the loss of your loved one’s support and companionship.
-Call an experienced Miami wrongful death lawyer at Shaked Law Firm at (305) 937-0191.
+Call an experienced Miami wrongful death lawyer at Shaked Law Personal Injury Lawyers at (305) 937-0191.
 We can help you through this challenging time.

 Since 2007, we’ve worked hard to protect the rights of accident victims and their families in South Florida.
 In that time, we’ve recovered millions of dollars in compensation to help our clients move forward.

 Money can’t bring your loved one back.
 But it can help ease the financial stress after losing them.
 Contact our Miami personal injury law offices for a free consultation today to learn more about legal options.

-How Shaked Law Firm Can Help With a Wrongful Death Claim in Miami
+How Shaked Law Personal Injury Lawyers Can Help With a Wrongful Death Claim in Miami

 Losing a loved one can change your life in unimaginable ways.
 Financial insecurity is one of the most notable.
 You and your family may have relied on your loved one’s income to cover the costs of daily living.
 With them gone, you may wonder how to make ends meet.